theadultnoble/mev-interoperability-study/README.md

 ## Overview

+This repository accompanies the research paper exploring cross-chain MEV, its economics, latency costs, and DeFI operations data between Solana and Ethereum.

-This project presents a comparative study examining Maximum Extractable Value (MEV) across different blockchain networks and cross-chain environments, with a focus on quantifying the economic impacts of these extractable values.
+This project and research paper presents a comparative study examining Maximum Extractable Value (MEV) across different blockchain networks and cross-chain environments, with a focus on quantifying the economic impacts of these extractable values.

 ## Abstract